Nymphaeum (Olympia): The aqueduct

 The 1 km only gets you upriver as far as the north of the village of Archaia Olympia.
 Adler apparently based the number on elevation.
-The 50m elevation of the river at that point matches the 50m elevation of the top of the Nymphaeum.
-As one cannot assume that the established archaeologist was unfamiliar with either hydrology or terrain maps, an explanation might be sought in the original date of his comment, which was perhaps before discovery and excavation of the remaining aqueduct.
-The high end of the aqueduct at about 55m is matched by the elevation of the river at Koskinas 2km north of Olympia.
-If the water did come from a tunnel through the hill, the terrain on the other side is at about 60m, but the cave in the road cut is about 70m.
+The 50 m elevation of the river at that point matches the 50 m elevation of the top of the Nymphaeum.
+As an established archaeologist would have been familiar with both the hydrology and terrain maps, an explanation might be sought in the original date of his comment, which was perhaps before discovery and excavation of the remaining aqueduct.
+The high end of the aqueduct at about 55 m is matched by the elevation of the river at Koskinas 2 km north of Olympia.
+If the water did come from a tunnel through the hill, the terrain on the other side is at about 60 m, but the cave in the road cut is about 70 m.
 An aqueduct of 74 m on the north side of the spur would have to reach the sources of the Kladeos in Erymanthos, near Mageiras at 3.5 km from Olympia.

 There are, however, good reasons for thinking the engineers did not run the aqueduct to the north of the spur.
 If the existing sources from the middle Kladeos were not adequate, then the different branches of the upper Kladeos, each containing less water, would not be either.
-Since the climate is about the same as it was, and the geology has not changed much, the ancient water was probably most copious where the modern water is, in the higher mountains to the east, the sources of the municipal water supplies there.
+Since the climate is about the same as it was and the geology has not changed much, the ancient water was probably most copious where the modern water is, in the higher mountains to the east, the sources of the municipal water supplies there.

 The surviving aqueduct enters from the east, not the west, placing it on the southeastern face of the ridge.
-The only other remnant was a projection above Earth on a hilltop in the village of Miraka, now in downtown Pisa, Greece, reported about the time of the excavation of Olympia.
+The only other remnant was a projection above the surface on a hilltop in the village of Miraka, now in downtown Pisa, reported about the time of the excavation of Olympia.
 The projection was presumably removed during urban renewal.
 The elevation is about 108 m, but only ephemeral streams are in the vicinity, not much good for permanent water sources.
 The population used them for discharge of waste water, which descended to the Alpheios.

-The average precipitation in Greece today is roughly 600 mm per year in the plains and 2000 plus mm per year in the mountains.
+The average precipitation in Greece today is roughly 600 mm per year in the plains and 2000 mm or more per year in the mountains.
 The imbalance was probably not much different in classical times; i.e., the water was to be found in the mountains, which is where Herodes Atticus' engineers would have looked for it, in the "hills of Linaria and Muria."
-They may have looked, but they probably didn't find it there.
-Urban Linaria is at 44 m, 4.53 km from Olympia; Muria at 60 m 6.77 km, so the flow was not from those places.
+However, urban Linaria is at 44 m, 4.53 km from Olympia; Muria at 60 m 6.77 km, so the flow was not from those places.
 Ephemeral rivers extend north to the required elevations, but being ephemeral they transported only waste water, not drinking water.